●Celsys Gets its Start in Animation Software

 We set out from the beginning to create animation software for production houses.
 So, animation production houses were our primary customers.
 In 1997, Toei Animation(*2) (known by a different name at the time) started using RETAS, and other production houses started taking note.
 By 2005, over 90% of anime companies using digital environments were using RETAS.

-This was right around when it all was starting, so it was a big hurdle to get people familiar with, and used to, traditional analogue creation to understand the unique features and ability to streamline workflow offered by digital creation environments, and to get those people to switch over.
-Breaking up the software into four separate pieces was also an attempt at preserving a traditional analogue workflow, so that specialists in each field could concentrate on their work as normal.
-We place importance on letting animators who came from an analogue background to work as they always have, just with a different tool.
-ComicStudio followed that same pattern, with the ability to start with a rough sketch, then tracing, line drawing… the same as the analogue process.
+This was right around when it all was starting, so it was a big hurdle to get people familiar with, and used to, traditional creation to understand the unique features and ability to streamline workflow offered by digital creation environments, and to get those people to switch over.
+Breaking up the software into four separate pieces was also an attempt at preserving a traditional workflow, so that specialists in each field could concentrate on their work as normal.
+We place importance on letting animators who came from a traditional background to work as they always have, just with a different tool.
+ComicStudio followed that same pattern, with the ability to start with a rough sketch, then tracing, line drawing… the same as the paper process.

 ●From pro users to regular users: ComicStudio and IllustStudio